 Mid Fade V Cut for Men

-A mid fade v-cut for men is a fun variation of a mohawk.
+A mid fade V-cut for men is a fun variation of a mohawk.
 It features a blurry mid fade along the sides, leaving the back of the fade incomplete for the V-cut.
-This style differs from a mohawk because of how high the v-cut is done on the back.
-It’s definitely an edgy, fun choice when open to a different style.
+This style differs from a mohawk because of how high the V-cut is done on the back.
+It’s definitely an edgy, fun choice when open to different hairstyles for men.

 Short Mid Fade for Thin Hair

-A short mid fade gives the hair an appearance of fuller hair.
+A short mid fade gives men’s hair an appearance of fullness.
 When suffering from thin hair the objective is the make the hair appear more full, and that’s exactly what a short mid fade does for you.
 Cutting the top to somewhat blend the thinner spots with a skin mid fade is a recipe for a happy individual with thin hair.

 Mid Taper Haircut

 Go for a mid-fade taper haircut with length on top for a classic gentleman’s cut.
 The hair is long on top and swept to the side, transitioning into a mid-fade taper with a low-maintenance diffused side part.
-Style with a high sheen pomade for a sleek look.
+The key to sleek hairstyles for men is a high sheen pomade.